awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-tag-details.md

    git ls-remote --tags
    ```

-1. If successful, this command produces as output a list of the tags in the AWS CodeCommit repository:
+1. If successful, this command produces as output a list of the tags in the CodeCommit repository:

    ```
    129ce87a...70fbffba    refs/tags/beta